-And, the best part is, you can bring blogging anywhere with you (unless you got a WIFI connection) like a café or library.
-I love working in libraries because they’re quiet and the books on the shelves are like motivation for me to complete my work.
+And, the best part is, you can bring blogging anywhere with you (unless you got a WIFI connection) like a café (yass got to get that cup of coffee) or library.
+I love working in libraries because they’re quiet and the books on the shelves as well as the people surround me are like motivation for me to complete my work.

 - Fully Utilize Blogging Tools To Enhance Your Business

 - The Do’s And Don’ts Of Blogging (Spilling The Truth)

 You’re your own BOSS.
 No rules, no one to control you and you get to do whatever you like

 I mean, who doesn’t love to be their own boss!?
 Ok, I must admit, it’s gonna be tough when I got to do everything myself but it’s all worth it in the end.